 - Carefully fold the raisins into the batter.

 - Take an ice cream spoon or two spoons and drop balls of dough into the oil carefully.
 Fry the oliebollen for about 4-6 minutes until they have browned on all sides.
-Note that the doughnuts will become quite darker if you use the homemade flour mix, this is because the flours you use are a bit darker.
+Note that the doughnuts will become quite darker if you use the homemade flour mix, as the flours you use are a bit darker.
 If you take the first doughnut out of the oil, cut it open to see if it is fully cooked.
 If it is not, you can fry the next doughnut a bit longer.

 - Take them out with a heatproof spatula and leave them to drain well.